Centripetal force is a physical concept that plays a crucial role in kinematics and, in particular, in circular motion.

 This equation shows that the centripetal force is directly proportional to the mass of the object and the square of its tangential velocity.
 Furthermore, the centripetal force is inversely proportional to the radius of the circular path.

-In other words, at a higher tangential speed or a smaller radius, a greater centripetal force will be required to keep the object in its circular orbit.
+In other words, the higher the tangential velocity or the smaller the radius, the greater the centripetal force required to keep the object in its circular orbit.